TL;DR - How to Use WhatsApp for Healthcare

 Healthcare providers need to review WhatsApp’s commerce policies and guidelines carefully to ensure that they are eligible to use WhatsApp.
 It's crucial to follow these rules and regulations to avoid any violations, which may result in account suspension or termination.

-First and foremost, you should obtain patients' consent to receive WhatsApp notifications.
 This can be done by asking patients to opt-in to receive reminders through WhatsApp when they schedule their appointments.

-Additionally, healthcare providers must ensure that they only share information that is necessary and relevant to patient care, and that the information is transmitted securely through end-to-end encryption.
+Healthcare providers must ensure that they only share information that is necessary and relevant to patient care, and that the information is transmitted securely through end-to-end encryption.
+Patient data must be protected and kept confidential in accordance with relevant laws and regulations like GDPR and HIPAA.
+Note that WhatsApp is end-to-end encrypted, but if you're using WhatsApp API, you'll also need to make sure your provider is secure.
+Respond.io is GDPR compliant and is ISO27001 certified.

 By following these policies, healthcare providers can ensure the safe and secure transmission of medical information through WhatsApp.
 Now, let’s go through some best practices healthcare businesses should know.